SE-shapelets: Semi-supervised Clustering of Time Series Using Representative Shapelets: Evaluation

 \subsection{Experiment Setup}

-Other than SemiDTW that provides source code, we implement SS-shapelets and other compared methods with Python 3.7.
-For SemiDTW and CDPS, we use the recommended parameter setup to obtain clustering results \cite{semidtw,cdps}, and provide FssKmeans, Seeded-Kmeans and CSSC the cluster number for clustering.
-We set the trade-of parameter of CSSC as 0.7 (for cluster compactness and clustering objective), following \cite{cssc}.
-The optimal parameters of SS-shapelets and U-shapelets are searched by applying grid search on the labeled and pseudo-labeled time series.
+Other than SemiDTW that provides source code, we implement SE-shapelets and other compared methods with Python 3.7.
+For SemiDTW and CDPS, we use the recommended parameter setup to obtain clustering results \citep{semidtw,cdps}, and provide FssKmeans, Seeded-Kmeans and CSSC the cluster number for clustering.
+We set the trade-of parameter of CSSC as 0.7 (for cluster compactness and clustering objective), following \citep{cssc}.
+The optimal parameters of SE-shapelets and U-shapelets are searched by applying grid search on the labeled and pseudo-labeled time series.
 Specifically, for U-shapelets, we search the optimal shapelet number from $\{2,3,...,9\}$, the optimal shapelet length from $\{\frac{l}{30},\frac{l}{25},...,\frac{l}{10}\}$, where $l$ is the length of time series.
-For SS-shapelets, in addition to the two parameters searched the same as U-shapelets, we search the optimal $\lambda$ from $\{0.1,1,10\}$.
-In the Spectral clustering used by SS-shapelets, we simply choose the \textit{rbf} kernel (gamma=1.0) for all experiments.
+For SE-shapelets, in addition to the two parameters searched the same as U-shapelets, we search the optimal $\lambda$ from $\{0.1,1,10\}$.
+In the Spectral clustering used by SE-shapelets, we simply choose the \textit{rbf} kernel (gamma=1.0) for all experiments.

-The \textit{\textbf{level of semi-supervision}} \cite{cdps} is fixed as $5\%$, i.e., the number of labels or constraints divided by the dataset size, considering that it is difficult to acquire labels in real-life.
-That means, we randomly select labeled time series (for SS-shapelets, Seeded-Kmeans and CSSC) and generate must-link/cannot-link constraints (for SemiDTW, FssKmeans and CDPS) that cover all time series classes.
+The \textit{\textbf{level of semi-supervision}} \citep{cdps} is fixed as $5\%$, i.e., the number of labels or constraints divided by the dataset size, considering that it is difficult to acquire labels in real-life.
+That means, we randomly select labeled time series (for SE-shapelets, Seeded-Kmeans and CSSC) and generate must-link/cannot-link constraints (for SemiDTW, FssKmeans and CDPS) that cover all time series classes.

-The source code of SS-shapelets and the detailed clustering results of each method on the UCR time series datasets are available in our Github repository\footnote{https://github.com/brcai/SS-shapelets}.